-Peter Adam.
-1996.
-Speaking God’s Words: A Practical Theology of Preaching.
-Regent College Publishing.
+Speaking God’s Words: A Practical Theology of Preaching by Peter Adam

 A three-article dialogue between Abe Kuruvilla and Buist Fanning on preaching and interpretation.

-William Perkins.
-1606.
-The Art of Prophesying.
-1605 The Calling of the Ministry.
+The Art of Prophesying and The Calling of the Ministry by William Perkins

 Thesis: It was not until the late 1500s that French Reformed churches practiced a use of the diaconal office that was closer to Geneva than to Rome.
 And even then, certain “Roman” characteristics like the duty to catechize and engage the deacons in certian liturgical work remained.
 This article tells that story.
 Taken along with a short summary of Bucer’s view that’s also offered here, one can see evidence of variety in the Reformed office of the deacon in the 16th cent.

 “Social Welfare in Calvin’s Geneva” in The American Historical Review by Robert M. Kingdon